rsbbrs/RenEngine/README.txt

 	- Made a simple asteroids demo, without any kind of health or combat.

 	Things I'd like to work on for rest of the semester:
-		- Rigid body physics and 3D graphics.
+		- Rigid body physics and (maybe) 3D graphics.
 		- GUI components and editors for developers.
 		- Text processing and displaying.
 		- Procedural content generation.
 		- AI and path planning for NPCs and enemies.